A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) methods are increasing their relevance for statistical inference, in particular Bayesian inference.
-In variable dimension problems, that mainly arise in the context of Bayesian model selection, a well-known approach is the Reversible Jump (RJ) algorithm proposed by \cite{Green:95}.
-The algorithm uses the Metropolis Hastings (MH) paradigm \citep{metrop:53, hast:70} in order to generate a reversible Markov chain which jumps between models with different parameter space dimension.
+Markov chain Monte Carlo (MCMC) methods have had a profound impact on Bayesian inference.
+In variable dimension problems, which mainly arise in the context of Bayesian model selection, a well-known approach is the Reversible Jump (RJ) algorithm proposed by \cite{Green:95}.
+The algorithm uses the Metropolis-Hastings (MH) paradigm \citep{metrop:53, hast:70} in order to generate a reversible Markov chain which jumps between models with different parameter space dimensions.
 These jumps are achieved by proposing a move to a different model, and accepting it with appropriate probability in order to ensure that the chain has the required stationary distribution.
-The algorithm presents some potential drawbacks that limit its applicability.
+However, the algorithm presents some potential drawbacks that may limit its applicability.
 Ideally, the proposed moves are designed so that the different models are adequately explored.
-However, the efficient construction of these moves is generally difficult since there is no natural way to choose jump proposals \citep[see, among others,][]{green:03}.
+However, the efficient construction of these moves may be difficult because, in general, there is no natural way to choose jump proposals \citep[see, among others,][]{green:03}.